icco/natnatnat/longform/drafts/2015-12-31-promoting-reliability.md

 https://plus.google.com/+MarcBevand/posts/fBfCsaXReH5

+It's often hard to convince stake holders in a business of the classic software maintance rule of thumb that [Software development is 80% maintanence](https://programmers.stackexchange.com/questions/47991/where-is-this-from-originally-80-of-the-lifetime-cost-of-a-piece-of-softwa).

 Hey, this is a fantastic thread, lots of amazing discussion in here.
 I started writing this, and it turned into a bit of a rant... sorry about that...
 Everything below is my opinion based on my experience, but it jives with a lot of what’s above